+CECILIA BONILLA

 Originally from Uruguay, Cecilia Bonilla spent her childhood as a refugee in Sweden during the 1970s and '80s.
 Bonilla moved to Margate four years ago from London, where she had been living or a narrowboat.
 When she fell pregnant with her second child a family home was needed.
-Looking to leave London, she wanted to live somewhe with a strong artist community and a good art centre, of which Margate has both.
+Looking to leave London, she wanted to live somewhe with a strong artist community and a good art centre, of which Margate

 Bonilla began using collage more than 20 years ago: "I made my first collage when I was a graphic design student in the '90s.
 I think I was most attracted to the immediacy of the medium, how by 'simply' putting together existing imagery, something completely different could be formed."
-Initially inspired by American postwar painter and graphic artist Robert Rauschenberg, Bonilla now looks more at artists who work in a subtler way, such as German artist Raphael Danke, who is inspired by fashion and rrealism, and British artist John zaker, who is known for his hybrid portraits using famous faces.
-The influence of both is evident in 27 ART CECILIA BONILLA Bonilla's collages, which are skilful in Bonilla's collages, which are skillful in their simplicity.
-Predominantly monotone with an occasional delicate use of colour, a lot of the images Bonilla works with originate in old magazines, books and catalogues.
-"In the making process itself.
-I often outline a set of rules that aim to achieve the most complex result aim to achieve the most complex result by minimal intervention.
-I really enjoy his challenge," says Bonilla, who feels that collage wrongly has a reputation as "easy art".
-Often combining just two images, many of her works are comprised of a female figure juxtaposed with images of insects, flora and landscapes.
-Themes of domesticity, and the ideals of beauty and lifestyle, run through her work.
-Social constructs are questioned corrupted and undermined through th act of subtle modification.
-With most galleries closed for the foreseeable future, plans are a little uncertain, but Bonilla is hoping to exhibit at Gordon House on Hawley Square in Margate with a new group ect at some stage in 2021 IG: @ceciliabonilla_studio onilla.con
+Initially inspired by American postwar painter and graphic artist Robert Rauschenberg, Bonilla now looks more at artists who work in a subtler way, such as German artist Raphael Danke, who is inspired by fashion and ırrealism, and British artist John portraits using famous faces.
+The influence of both is evident in

+Bonilla's collages, which are skilful in

+aim to achieve the most complex result

+by minimal intervention.
+I really enjoy his challenge," says Bonilla, who feels

+that collage wrongly has a reputation

+Often combining just two images, many of her works are comprised of a

+female figure juxtaposed with images

+of insects, flora and landscapes.

+Themes of domesticity, and the ideals of beauty and lifestyle, run through her

+work.
+Social constructs are questioned

+With most galleries closed for the

+foreseeable future, plans are a little uncertain, but Bonilla is hoping to exhibit at Gordon House on Hawley Square in Margate with a new group